Sir-Satan/Mythical_Lands/README.md

 Savor a variety of delectable food items introduced in Mythical Lands, providing nourishment and unique effects.

 ### Over 70  Mythical Items:
-Discover legendary armor, armaments, and artifacts that possess extraordinary attributes and capabilities.
+Discover Mythical armor, armaments, and artifacts that possess extraordinary attributes and capabilities.

 # Planned Features
 While the current version of the mod may not include certain elements, the development team has an extensive roadmap for future updates, which includes: